drewk2629/drewk2629/README.md

 - 📫 How to reach me: You can reach me by email at drewk2629@gmail.com <br>
   My LinkedIn profile is https://www.linkedin.com/in/drew-knoeller-885697225/
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love music.
-I've been a musician most of my life.
+- ⚡ Fun fact: I love music!
+I've been a musician most of my life. 🤘

 ![hacker-hackerman](https://user-images.githubusercontent.com/94206317/175794261-1e934c2a-84f0-4836-a03a-f92d306d13f7.gif)